Justice Department ends years-long investigation

 While DOJ involvement is somewhat rare in cities the size of Beacon, Solomon said that “now, more than ever, they’ve got more agencies under their watchful eye because of the trends of what’s going on in the country.”

 Last year an analysis by Bloomberg News found the Justice Department has investigated 67 police departments since 1994, including those in Los Angeles, New York City and Cleveland.
 But the agency also investigated forces in a number of much smaller locales such as Alabaster, Alabama, and Steubenville, Ohio.

 If the Justice Department has reason to believe a police department needs to be monitored, it often first issues a “technical assistance letter,” which the Beacon police received in June 2005.
 It contained nearly a dozen pages of specific recommendations — many of which would be repeated in the 2010 settlement agreement — regarding officers’ use of force, weapons and canines.
 Several additional pages listed guidelines for processing complaints.

 Exactly how and why the investigation began is not clear.
 The Justice Department’s oversight predates Chief Solomon by almost a decade, and a DOJ spokesperson said the department typically does not comment on what prompts its investigations.
 However, news reports from the early 2000s noted a number of brutality lawsuits had been filed against the city.

 While Solomon could not comment on specific incidents, he said the process was beneficial in the long run.
 “Whether the accusations had any teeth to them or not, at the end of the day the department is in a better place,” he said.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.